 Freezing Cookie Dough

-- Double-wrap dough in plastic wrap to prevent freezer burn and absorption of odors from your freezer
+- Slice-and-Bake Cookies: Shape dough into one or two logs, double-wrap with plastic to prevent freezer burn and odor absorption from your freezer.

 Avoid freezing cake-like cookies and cookies that have a very liquidy batter, such as madeleines and tuiles.